Joseph Haydn was a composer whose work was popular in its own

 Haydn's case this was not to be the case.
 Haydn had worked for

-the Esterhazy family, and in 1820 the Esterhazys tried to move
+the Esterhazy family, and in 1820 Prince Nikolaus II Esterhazy tried to move Haydn's remains to the Esterhazy estate in Eisenstadt.

 Ah, but this was easier said than done.
 Once Haydn's crypt was